A missing dog scenario tortures every dog owner, especially with the anxiety that comes with it.

 The reason is that whenever someone finds your dog, they’ll check the tag for your contact to notify you.
 Also, don’t forget people from your social media platforms will call when they find something.

 Therefore, your phone must be active to be aware of recent developments.
-It could be from the animal shelters, microchip companies, or the kind citizen that found your sweet pet.
+It could be from animal shelters, microchip companies, or the kind of citizen who found your sweet pet.

 Post and Distribute Missing Dog Posters